 - Wholesaler's license class B: Permits the sale of wine and beer

-Wholesaler class A licenses are due to be renewed by April 2, 2018.
+Wholesaler class A licenses are due to be renewed by March 31, 2021.
 Complete details are available online.
-Wholesaler B licenses are due to renew by Sepetember 30, 2020.
+Wholesaler B licenses are due to renew by September 30, 2020.
 A complete schedule of renewal deadlines are available on ABRA's website.

 A wholesaler may be represented by a solicitor.
 A solicitor is required to obtain a solicitor's license from ABRA.
 The license authorizes a solicitor to sell alcoholic beverages on behalf of the wholesaler whose name appears on the license and whom the solicitor represents.
 A solicitor's license allows the licensee to transport samples to and from licensed establishments.
 Solicitors are due to renew licenses by June 30, 2023.